daniel-meilak/Advent-of-Code-2015/README.md

 ### Testing:
 CMake is configured for testing each day against my input solutions.
 To use, create a build directory and run `cmake [source_directory]`, followed by `make` to compile the source code. `CTest` can be used to run the test suite.

+An implementation of an md5 hash is also required for several days.
+CMake and CTest expect this to be used (hence this does not build using GitHub actions).